Swipe to see connections

 When Bragg’s office indicted Ulrich for bribery in September 2023, Mazzio was brought down, too.
 According to prosecutors, Mazzio had allegedly showered Ulrich with cash bribes and those Mets season tickets (well, only a 20-game plan) in a suspected effort to get his license back (he also allegedly asked for help for his daughter to get a promotion at the Department of Correction).
 By May 2022, Adams reportedly tipped off Ulrich that law enforcement were up on a wiretap of his phone, according to sources close to the investigation who spoke to the Daily News, telling Ulrich he suspected he might be wiretapped and to “watch your back and watch your phones.”
 After that, Mazzio and Ulrich met in person, going so far as to place their phones on a nearby windowsill in an effort to avoid being recorded, according to the indictment.

 By November 2022, Ulrich had resigned from the Adams administration, as it became clear law enforcement was looking into his gambling and ties to organized crime.
-Mazzio was arrested this September.
+Mazzio was arrested in September 2023.
 He has pleaded not guilty to the bribery allegations, but recently pleaded guilty to one of the original charges of illegal subcontracting that cost him his license (the rest of the charges were dismissed).
 His lawsuit against the City over his revoked license remains ongoing.

 An attorney for Mazzio declined to comment.